What is smuggling of persons in Texas?

 - Entering into a deal with others to drive aliens from the border to major cities.

-Furthermore, driving aliens from the border to major cities is the most common way police arrest someone on smuggling of immigrants charges in Texas.
+Furthermore, driving aliens from the border to major cities is the most common way police arrest someone for transporting undocumented migrants in Texas.

 To explain, cartels need drivers to move people from the border to major cities.
 So the cartels advertise on social media.
 The ads offer “fast cash,” “easy money,” and “clean routes.”
 This attracts drivers from all over Texas to drive to the border to pick up people.

-Nonetheless, police know about these ads.
-And they know the routes smugglers use to move people.
+However, police know about these ads.
+And they know the routes traffickers use to transport migrants.
 So they scout these roads and look for telltale signs of human smuggling.
-From there, police find an excuse to stop the car and arrest the driver for smuggling of persons.
+From there, police find an excuse to stop the car and arrest the driver for this crime.

-What are facts that can increase the jail time for smuggling of persons in Texas?
+What are facts that can increase the jail time for migrant trafficking charges in Texas?

 You may get extra jail time if: